 Whether the ethical issues are obvious or complicated, they are easier to address if public servants have given some thought to the kinds of dilemmas they will confront before a crisis occurs.
 The materials in this "primer" on government ethics are intended to provide elected officials, government workers, and ordinary citizens with an introduction to the basic questions that are likely to come up in the conduct of public business.

 Each section of the primer includes definitions, a discussion of the ethical issues involved, and a description of the unavoidable ethical dilemmas that arise in government.
 Links are provided to cases and to selected Web sites with further information.

 The Markkula Center for Applied Ethics also provides training on these issues.
-For more information, contact Judy Nadler, senior fellow in government ethics.
+For more information, contact Hana Callaghan, senior fellow in government ethics.